moya-lang/Allocator/README.md

 Set - Memory Pool Allocator : 0.021404 seconds.
 ```

 Please be informed that presented results may vary on different machines and depends on CPU load as well.
-Before running
+If the code
-this project in Visual C++, please be certain to build it in release mode because compiler optimizations are crucial to
+is used under Visual C++ please remember to build it in release mode as compiler optimizations are crucial to provide
-provide desired performance.
+expected performance.

 ## Usage

 Memory pool allocator is very simple in use.
-To associate it with containers like `std::list` include file `Allocator.h`
+To associate it with any container like `std::list` include `Allocator.h`
-and specify it in second template parameter of that container:
+header file and specify the allocator in second template parameter of the container:

 ```C++
 std::list<int> list1;